Stabbing at Germany's Duesseldorf Airport injures 1 person | Business

 - Germany

-Police in Germany said one person was injured during a stabbing at Duesseldorf Airport on Tuesday and officers were looking for the assailant, police said.
+One person was injured in a stabbing in a car park at Duesseldorf Airport on Tuesday and officers were looking for the assailant, police said.

-The stabbing happened in or outside the departures area, federal police told German news agency dpa.
-The assailant fled and was being sought by police.
+The stabbing happened at a parking ticket machine and is suspected to have resulted from an argument among homeless people, police told German news agency dpa.
+There was no disruption to air traffic or to passenger operations.

 Advertisement